diekhans/ga4gh-schemas/doc/protocol.md

 The following message types are defined:
 - `dataType typeKey typeName`: Defines a key used to identify the types of data objects that follow in a stream.
 This supports mixed GA4GH data types in given stream.
-A message for a given types is only sent once, before any data objects that type are sent.
-They maybe sent at any point in the stream, the only requirement is that a `dataType` message must precede the first message of the type.
+A message for a given type is only sent once, before any data objects of that type are sent.
+They may be sent at any point in the stream, the only requirement is that a `dataType` message must precede the first message of the type.
 If a stream is resumed from a checkpoint, `dataType` objects will be resent before objects of a given type are sent.